beamer-bridge/beamer/docs/source/whitepaper.rst

 Other competitors seem to have prioritized easy implementations over user experience.
 For example, most bridges make it necessary for the end user to do two transactions on two different rollups.
-This costs time and requires on-boarding in advance. **We want to focus on the best possible UX**.
+This costs time and requires onboarding in advance. **We want to focus on the best possible UX**.
 This applies to all users in the system.

 - Fast execution for the end user
 - One transaction (send and receive directly)